RazzJsy/RSA-Demo/README.md

 api: 3002
 ```

+If the ports are changed then the relevant port will need to be updated in the code which are referenced in `./src/webpages/homeInsurance/homeInsurance.js`.

 ## Tests

 The solution contains tests for the main components:

 - addon
+- header
 - quote
-- header

-The test consume a fixed set of date defined in their relevant fixture *.json file (i.e. addon.json contains the data to populate the addon component).
+The test consume a fixed set of date defined in their relevant fixtures *.json file (i.e. addon.json contains the data to populate the addon component tests).

 ### Run the tests